lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 ## Step four: creating and updating our model via ajax

 For creating a new tasks and updating its `complete` flag we'll use built-in in backbone `save` method.
-Let see whether this method meets all out requirements:
+Let's see whether this method meets all our requirements:

 {% codeblock spec/javascripts/models/task_spec.js lang:javascript %}
 describe('TodoList.Models.Task', function() {